Food hygiene ratings handed to two Belfast restaurants

 Advertisement

-And Town Square, at 11 Lower Crescent, Belfast was also given a score of four on July 26.
+And The Chip Company, at 133a Andersonstown Road, Belfast was given a score of three on July 31.